robmoss/git-is-my-lab-book/src/using-git/where-did-this-problem-come-from.md

    git bisect run ./my_test.py
    ```

-   It will then report the search progress and identify the commit that we're looking for:
+   It will continue to report the search progress and **automatically identify** the commit that we're looking for:

    ```txt
    running  './my_test.py'